wedeling/EasySurrogate/README.md

 # EasySurrogate

-This is a first beta release of EasySurrogate, a toolkit designed to facilitate the creating of surrogate models for multiscale simulations.
+This is a first beta release of EasySurrogate, a toolkit designed to facilitate the creation of surrogate models for multiscale simulations.
 The development of this software is funded by the EU Horizon 2020 Verified Exascale Computing for Multiscale Applications ([VECMA](www.vecma.eu)) project.

 ## Requirements